 Marketing your book with social media

-Social networking has become an every day moment for millions of people worldwide.
+Social networking has become an everyday moment for millions of people worldwide.
 Whether it is a tweet, a post, a clip or a pic…everyone is sharing.
-It is also an excellent means for promoting books.
+It is also an excellent means of promoting books.
 For many authors, the journey into social media doesn’t even exist until they start their marketing.
-Social media can play a huge role in promoting your book and also drive interested readers to your website to purchase.
-Not every social platform is going to work for every author and every audience, so what social media network should you start on?
+Social media can play a huge role in promoting your book and drive interested readers to your website.
+Not every social platform will work for every author and every audience, so what social media network should you start on?
 The answer to this depends a lot on the audience for your book.
 You have to know where it is they like to hang out.
-The list of social networking platforms grows all the time so how do you know where to begin?
+The list of social networking platforms grows all the time, so how do you know where to begin?
 It starts with selecting the most well-known.
 The Fab Five – Facebook, Twitter, LinkedIn, Google+ and Pinterest.

 Twitter is a place where people post in short bursts things they are experiencing or have recently experienced.
-They are posting how they feel, something that moved them, an inspirational story, how they perceive something, a funny video.
-If you feel you can tweet experiences that others would follow, then by all means, tweet away!
+They post how they feel, something that moved them, an inspirational story, how they perceive something, a funny video.
+If you feel you can tweet experiences that others would follow, then, by all means, tweet away!
 Some types of tweets for authors to consider would be blogs, videos, events and quotes.

-LinkedIn is a site for connecting to other professionals.
+LinkedIn is a site for connecting with other professionals.
 Some of the most successful self-publishers on LinkedIn are the authors whose target market are business people.
-However there are authors who share all types of genres on LinkedIn.
+However, some authors share all types of genres on LinkedIn.
 Again, think about your audience and if they would be a LinkedIn networker.

 Pinterest is a social media site for pinning photos into collections that are then shared to inspire others.
-It is dominated by young women.
+Young women dominate it.
 If you have images in your book that are compelling and inspirational, pin them and see if they drive traffic to your website, especially if your target audience is women.

-- Set-up an account to include a good avatar (should be your face, so people get to know you) and fill out your entire profile.
+- Set-up an account to include a good avatar (it should be your face, so people get to know you) and fill out your entire profile.

 - Engage your followers BEFORE you market anything to them.